schierlm/Oberon2013Modifications/README.md

 Modifications marked with a ‡ are only included in the prebuilt "debug release".
 These modifications aid in debugging, but have a high performance or binary size overhead, and are therefore undesirable in normal builds.

+There are also two separate releases available that include the rescue system (the normal one and the "debug" one).

 | Name/Link | Short description | Requirements |
 |:--------- |:----------------- |:------------ |
 | **[BugFixes](BugFixes/README.md)** | Fixes for what I consider to be bugs | Optionally recompile inner core |